You've decided to get married

 We may be biased, but we think St Mary's is a beautiful Church in which to be married.
 THE FIRST THING you need to do, however, is to get in touch with the Rector.
 If you can, please try not to book a wedding reception venue until you know whether the church and the Rector are available for your chosen date(s).

 People sometimes ask whether they can get married in church if they have been married before.
-The short answer is that a proportion of the people who get married in the Scottish Episcopal Church have been married before.
-The Rector can officiate at the marriage of couples where one or both have been married before with the consent of the bishop.
-The Rector will be very happy to speak you about this.
+The short answer is, yes, although the consent of the bishop will be required.
+The Rector will be very happy to speak to you about this.

 The marriage service itself is, of course, the focal point of the day and there is a lot of fun to be had in making it your own.
-For example, you can be inventive in your choice of appropriate music and hymns, readings, poetry and prayers.
+Although, by law, there are particular aspects of your wedding that cannot be changed, you can be inventive in your choice of appropriate music and hymns, readings, poetry and prayers.
 You may also want to involve friends or family in the service.

 We wish you every joy and blessing as you prepare for this new step on the journey through life together.